allo-protocol/docs/pages/indexer/development.md

 The Indexer can be a resource-intensive application to maintain.

-Indexer requires knowledge of chain events, market prices, and IPFS-stored content.
+Indexer requires knowledge of chain events, market prices, and access to IPFS-stored content.
 These are all fetched over various RPCs/APIs/gateways, which can be intensive to configure (see [`.env.example`](https://github.com/gitcoinco/grants-stack-indexer/blob/main/.env.example) ).
 Additionally, these can take up substantial space on disk, and